derekkraan/walkman/README.md

 ## Changing default tape mode

-By default, all Walkman tapes are only available at the scope of the current process.
+By default, all Walkman tapes are only available in the scope of the current process.
-To make the tape available to another process you have to set `global: true`:
+To make the tape available to other processes you have to set `global: true`:

 ```elixir
 test "MyModule" do
   Walkman.use_tape "my wrapper tape", global: true do